2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: Edge, DE, CB

 Offensive Coordinator Greg Roman is notorious for being a run-first offense.
-He and John Harbaugh had success in it last season, so running it back, just with different guys, makes sense.
+Historically, he and John Harbaugh have had massive success on the ground, so the pick makes sense.

-The Chargers signed former Steeler rusher Najee Harris in the offseason, but Los Angeles is making it clear it’s anyone’s job.
+The Chargers signed former Steeler rusher Najee Harris in the offseason, but Los Angeles is making it clear they aren’t all-in on the veteran.

 Fantasy impact?
-Unsure that Harris is reliable to take on complete starting duties, fantasy managers can draft Hampton in later rounds hoping he wins the job if it is not clear by the time the regular season begins.
-At worst in a committee, Hampton provides fantasy managers depth.
+Unsure that Harris is reliable to take on complete starting duties, fantasy managers can draft Hampton, hoping he wins the job if it is not clear by the time the regular season begins.
+At worst, in a committee, Hampton provides fantasy managers with high-upside depth at the position.

 Pick 23, Green Bay Packers – WR Matthew Golden